by Claude Cahun

 What’s important is to be Princess.
 When I become Princess, godmother

-helping it, I know quite well that I will have myself beaten by the least of my
+helping it, I know quite well that I will have myself beaten by the

 manservants.